ebabel-eu/settlementmap/README.md

 # settlementmap
-Generate a map for a village, a town, or a city.
-Each square is 30ft
+Draw a map for a village, a town, or a city.
+Each square is 60ft

 ## Install
 If you haven't already, install `serve` globally with `npm install --global serve`